 Ask for a redacted sample, section outline, or report table of contents so the fee can be measured against the deliverable.

-Document why the chosen appraiser was selected, especially when the museum, dealer, adviser, or prior seller suggested a name.
+Document why the appraiser was selected, especially when the museum, dealer, adviser, or prior seller suggested a name.

 Common questions